-1 Introduction 2 The global dredging sector 2.1 Primary competitive factors 2.2 Importance of Dutch companies in a consolidated market 2.3 Financial risks and the role of export credit insurance 2.4 Risks of adverse social and environmental impacts associated with dredging 2.5 Implications of developments in the global dredging sector for addressing social and environmental risks 7 8 9 10 3 Social and environmental fisks The international normative framework for responsible business conduct, as applied to the dredging sector.
-3.1 The state duty to protect human rights and the environment.
-3.2 The corporate responsibility to respect human rights and the environment .
-13 .
-14 4 The Suez Canal expansion project4.1The role of the Egyptian government4.2The dredging consortium and getting the contract4.3Specific risks of adverse social and environmental impacts .
-21 .
-23 5 Meeting the standards?
-Analysis of the actions taken by the dredging companies, Atradius DSB, and the Dutch government 5.1 Causing, contributing, or directly linked?
-5.2 Actions expected of the dredging companies to address the risks of adverse impacts 5.3 Actions expected of Atradius DSB to address the risks of adverse impacts 5.4 Actions taken by the Dutch government .
-26 .
-27 .
-29 6 Conclusions and recommendations 6.1 Conclusions 6.2 Recommendations Annex .
-34 Company profiles of the Suez dredgers - Boskalis, Van Oord, Jan de Nul, and NDMC Boskalis Van Oord Jan de Nul NMDC 37 38 39
+1 Introduction

+2 The global dredging sector 7

+2.1 Primary competitive factors 7

+2.2 Importance of Dutch companies in a consolidated market 8

+2.3 Financial risks and the role of export credit insurance 9

+2.4 Risks of adverse social and environmental impacts associated with dredging2.5 Implications of developments in the global dredging sector for addressing

+social and environmental risks 12

+3

+to the dredging sector

+3.1 The state duty to protect human rights and the environment

+3.2 The corporate responsibility to respect human rights and the environment 16

+4 The Suez Canal expansion project

+4.1 The role of the Egyptian government 21

+4.2 The dredging consortium and getting the contract 23

+4.3 Specific risks of adverse social and environmental impacts 23

+5 Meeting the standards?
+Analysis of the actions taken by the dredging companies,

+Atradius DSB, and the Dutch government

+5.1 Causing, contributing, or directly linked?
+26

+5.2 Actions expected of the dredging companies to address the risks of adverse impacts 3 27

+5.3 Actions expected of Atradius DSB to address the risks of adverse impacts

+5.4 Actions taken by the Dutch government 31

+6 Conclusions and recommendations 34

+6.1 Conclusions 34

+6.2 Recommendations 35

+Annex

+Company profiles of the Suez dredgers - Boskalis, Van Oord, Jan de Nul, and NDMC 37

+Boskalis

+Van Oord 38

+Jan de Nul 39

+NMDC 40